Valentine’s Day is here again and it’s the perfect time to look back at some of the great love stories that started during study abroad.

 Turns out when you embark on a life-changing experience and you’re being your best self, it’s pretty easy to meet a fabulous life partner.

-For now, here are 11 love stories that’ll pull at your heartstrings!
+Without further ado, here are 11 love stories that’ll pull at your heartstrings!

 Brenna McKee | USAC Prague